 - The end-of-day balances to be considered for each day of contingency settlement in ECONS II will be remunerated retroactively once CLM has resumed operations.
-The balances to be remunerated will be based on the information available from TARGET prior to the incident, i.e. the last trustworthy balance.28 ECONS II balances are excluded from the remuneration calculation. - During an incident lasting longer than one business day, central banks shall report the balances they have in ECONS II to the ECB as part of their daily current account holdings reporting.
+The balances to be remunerated will be based on the information available from TARGET prior to the incident, i.e. the last trustworthy balance.
+ECONS II balances are excluded from the remuneration calculation. - During an incident lasting longer than one business day, central banks shall report the balances they have in ECONS II to the ECB as part of their daily - -Liquidity transfers between ECONS II and TIPS will be possible upon deployment of CR TIPS-0011-URD.
+This balance is also used at the re-start of CLM and RTGS before the ECONS II balances are transferred to CLM.

+current account holdings reporting.
 These balances will not reflect the full liquidity overview, but this will be the only information available during an incident and the reporting can be corrected only once normal operations have resumed.